1hamzaiqbal/seamstress/README.md

   * You can set time goals for each project (e.g., 10 hours per week) and break them into chunks (like two-hour sessions).
   * The system will compare your actual work sessions against these estimates, providing feedback on how well you met your time estimates and goals.
   * This can help with self-evaluation and improve your time estimation skills automatically, rather than relying on manual calendar updates.

----
-Help me create a plan for implementing this tool, technical aspects such as screen and keystroke recording, audio recording, and webcam use (as well as possibly other ways that one could get distracted) are all helpful to think about and research solutions for.